!! Stop Press !!

 • Back setback: 8.6m required; 5.65m requested

-• Parking: 21 spaces required; 1 Visitor plus 1 carshare requested
+• Parking: 19 spaces required; 1 Visitor plus 1 carshare requested

 Send us your comments

-Please let us know your thoughts on this proposal.
+Please let us know your thoughts.

-• Approving this proposal would set a damaging precedent, undermining OCP implementation, heritage values, and neighbourhood livability.
+• Approving this proposal would have set a damaging precedent, undermining OCP implementation, heritage values, and neighbourhood livability.

 Background Information